Debt Settlement VS. Bankruptcy

 What is debt settlement?

-Debt settlement is also known as debt negotiation or debt arbitration.
+Debt settlement is also known as debt relief, debt negotiation, or debt arbitration.
 It is a private transaction between you, a debt settlement company, and your creditors.
 The debt settlement company will negotiate with your creditors to reduce your overall debt by paying an agreed upon amount which will be less than what you owe.
 The debt settlement plan is usually 24 to 48 months to settle your debts.

-A debt settlement consultant will attempt to settle debts either with a lump sum of a lesser price or reduced monthly payments with reduced interest rates and fees.
+A debt settlement consultant will attempt to settle debts either with a lump sum payment of a lesser price or reduced monthly payments with reduced interest rates and fees.
 Debt settlement companies charge a fee ranging from 15% to 25% of your total debt.
 You can negotiate terms yourself with the creditors.
 However, you may be required to have at least 40% to 70% of the total settlement amount agreed upfront.

 Debt settlement is typically the fastest option for customers to reduce and pay off their debts.
 The average customer will save close to 50% of their total debt when they choose to use a consultant with a debt settlement company.